kaaengine/kaa/docs/reference/input.rst

 .. class:: InputManager

 Input manager object can be accessed via :ref:`Scene.input <Scene.input>` property.
-It has two main features:
+It has three main features:

 * Gives you access to specialized managers: :class:`MouseManager`, :class:`KeyboardManager`, :class:`ControllerManager` and :class:`SystemManager` - they offer methods to actively check for input from your code.
 For instance, you can ask the :class:`KeyboardManager` if given key is pressed or released.
-* Gives you access to a stream of events via the :meth:`events()` method.
-For example, an event gets published when user pressed/released a key on a keyboard or clicks a mouse button.
-Check out the :class:`Event` documentation for a list of all available events.
+* Gives you access to a list of events which ocurred during the frame.
+This is achieved by calling the :meth:`InputManager.events()` method.
+Check out the :class:`Event` documentation for a list of all available events that kaaengine detects.
+* Allows you to subscribe to specific types of events by registering your own callback function.
+This is done using :meth:`InputManager.register_callback()` function.

 Instance Properties: